psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 P.S.—Perhaps I may be allowed to add that the above was sent for publication to 'N. & Q.' before the appearance of Mr. Sidney Hartland’s first letter in the Academy (Nov., 1895), and that that gentleman had it before him, in the form of a letter from me to Prof. Rhys, in October, 1895.

++++

 The two customs mentioned under the above heading are, in reality, quite reconcilable.
 According to a widely disseminated folk-belief, when a man dies his essential principles, moral or otherwise, may be taken over by some one else, the matter being managed in various ways in different parts of the world.
 Thus, among certain savage peoples a successful warrior banquets on the body of the enemy he has killed, in order to absorb his bravery and his other enviable characteristics.
 It is said that in ancient Mexico the captor was under obligation to offer up his captive at one of the solemn sacrificial feasts— an important reason for the custom being, probably, that the prisoner's virtues as a man should be transmitted to the conqueror, though, from another point of view, no doubt the unfortunate sufferer was an earthly representative of the god to whom he was sacrificed.

 In most cases where transference of moral or vital powers is supposed to take place, the recipient is thought to benefit ; but this is not a necessary part of the belief.
 He may occupy the place of a scapegoat, as does the Welsh sin-eater, and take upon himself all responsibility for the misdeeds of the deceased, although he more usually appropriates the good qualities of the dead.
 The idea of freeing the defunct from his imperfections can scarcely be so ancient as the more selfish notion of seizing his virtues.
 It would seem to be an outgrowth from the more egotistical belief, aided to some degree in development by the influence of religious or quasi-religious environment.
 M. P.

++++

 The ceremony of sin-eating as it was formerly practised in Scotland is described at p.
 60 of Mr. Phiselton Dyer’s 'Domestic Folk-lore.'
 If my memory serves me, there is a good deal of information on this subject in 'The Golden Bough,' by Mr. Frazer.
 C. C. B.

++++

 Mr. Elton, in 'Origins of English History,' 1882, pp. 181, 182, has some interesting observations on sin-eating.
 He says, "The superstition certainly prevailed in Herefordshire, though it may be doubful whether it extended to the neighbouring parts of Wales."
 He quotes Aubrey's 'Remains of Gentilisme' (as every one writing on the subject does), and refers also to Sikes's 'British Goblins,' 325, and Hone's 'Year Book,' 858.
 A quotation from Mr. Wirt Sikes shows that the custom prevails in Turkestan.
 I doubt if the custom survives anywhere in Great Britain or Ireland.
 James Hooper.
 Norwich.

++++

 Sin-eating pure and simple has, I think, been obsolete in these islands now for some considerable period.
 An excellent article dealing with the whole matter appears in Folk-Lore, 1892, pp. 144-157, by Mr. E. Sidney Hartland.
 He states, at p.
 156, that the custom (of sin-eating in one form or another) was existent, or quite recently existed, among the Greeks and Scots, and possibly among the Dyaks and Gipsies.
 He quotes the incident which occurred in 1851 or 1852, when the custom was still prevalent in Wales, and gives a reference to the *Archaeologia Cambrensis*, N.S., iii.
 (1852), 330.
 A curious variant of the custom is mentioned as surviving in Shropshire in 1892 (*Folk-Lore*, iv. pp. 392, 393).
 W. B. Gerish.
 Wormley, Herts.

++++

 Is Mr. Jonas acquainted with the articles on this subject in Brand's 'Popular Antiquities,' ii.
 152 (edit.
-1841) ; Gentleman’s Magazine, xcii.
+1841) ; Gentleman's Magazine, xcii.
 222; and 'N. & Q.,' 1st S. iv.
 211; vi.
 390, 541, where references to other works are also given ?
 Everard Home Coleman.
 71, Brecknock Road.

 ---